liuyangjike/react-guide/README.md

 # react-guide
-Accessible guide component for React.JS to introduce web page
+A reactjs component is used for web page guidance

 ## Table of Contents